Background pattern

 • fatigue

-• abnormal creatine kinase blood test results (a blood test that may indicate muscle inflammation or damage)
+• abnormal blood test results related to creatine kinase (an enzyme in the blood that can indicate inflammation or muscle damage)

 Common(may affect up to 1 in 10 people)

-• some types of skin tumors, such as cutaneous papilloma
+• certain types of skin tumors, such as cutaneous papilloma

-• allergic reaction that may include facial swelling and difficulty breathing
+• allergic reaction that can include facial swelling and difficulty breathing

 • changes in taste